codeTrolling/game-info/README.md

 # game-info
-## A web app that is all about giving you information about video games.
+## A web app about video games related information.
 Made with next.js.

 ```How to run```: